The Invisible War

 The Alignment

 Princess Abumbi Prudence and I met during an interview that was supposed to be a conversation.
-Within minutes, it became something deeper — an alignment of missions.
+Within minutes it became an alignment of missions — my Media Company in a Box framework meeting her vision for youth development, indigenous innovation, and education recovery.

-I did not come to Cameroon to replace local leadership.
-I came to serve it.
-The Princess is the local architect.
-I am the bridge builder.
+I did not come to Cameroon to replace local leadership — I came to serve it.
+The Princess leads her community; I lead the mission and the framework.
+She opened the doors.
+I brought the curriculum, taught the workshops, and carry the responsibility for where this goes next.

 Princess Abumbi Prudence with team members from Youths and the Future